 In November 2015, the Company's board of directors authorized a share repurchase program for common stock up to \$100 million, which was increased in November 2016 to \$125 million.
-The program is scheduled to expire on December 31, 2017.
 The shares may be repurchased at management's discretion in the open market.
 Depending on market conditions and other factors, these repurchases may be commenced or suspended from time to time without prior notice.
-During the first quarter of 2017, we purchased 859,830 shares of common stock at a total cost of \$18 million.
+During the first quarter of 2017, we purchased 859,830 shares of common stock at a total cost of \$18 million, which completed the repurchase of all shares authorized under the program.
 In total under this plan, we have purchased 8,537,410 shares at a total cost of \$125 million.